JI1IN/JI1IN/README.md

 I’m currently focusing on expanding my expertise in:

-- **Python**: Using frameworks like "Flask" to build the backend of my web-applications
+- **Python**: Using frameworks like "Flask" to build the backend of my web-applications.
+Currently learning the data structures in this one.
 - **SQL**: SQL for anything that requires databases (pretty useful for any applications involving user data)
 - **ReactJs**: Using React to build better websites
 - **TailwindCSS**: Currently experimenting with different frameworks like TailwindCSS or BootStrap5 to expand my knowledge.